aparajitamarathe/aparajitamarathe.github.io/_pages/about.md

 I’m a third-year PhD Candidate at UC Irvine, advised by [Dr. Anne Marie Piper](https://ics.uci.edu/~ampiper/).
 My research explores how accessibility is understood, valued, and put into practice by people and organizations.
 I am passionate about uncovering the human stories behind policies, technologies, and systems—and sharing them in ways that spark insight and meaningful change.

-Before beginning my PhD, I worked as a UX researcher, where I explored how people interact with digital products and services.
-I conducted user interviews and usability tests to uncover user needs, behaviors, and pain points, translating them to actionable design recommendations.
-This experience deepened my understanding of human-centered design and the importance of accessibility, equity, and inclusivity in technology.
+Before beginning my PhD, I worked as a User Experience Researcher on projects spanning team, departmental, and organizational levels.
+I used methods in my research toolkit such as user interviews, usability tests, and surveys to uncover user needs, behaviors, and pain points, translating insights into actionable design and strategy recommendations.
+This experience strengthened my understanding of human-centered design and reinforced the importance of accessibility, equity, and inclusivity in technology.

-Through my non-linear career between academia and industry, I have honed the ability to listen deeply and intentionally work toward making my research practices more inclusive.
+Through my non-linear career between academia and industry, I have honed the ability to bridge theoretical and practical ways of understanding and implementing change.

 Latest News
 ======